Improving quantum channel discrimination with resourceful states: Extension to discrimination problems using auxiliary systems

-\emph{Extension to discrimination problems using auxiliary systems} --- In the problem of distinguishing a collection of channels $\SetL_{n=1}^N$ from system $A$ to system $B$, using an appropriate auxiliary system $C$ can improve the average success probability.
+In the problem of distinguishing a collection of channels $\SetL_{n=1}^N$ from system $A$ to system $B$, using an appropriate auxiliary system $C$ can improve the average success probability.
 When the prior probabilities are $\SetP_{n=1}^N$, the average success probability when a state $\rho$ is input into the composite system $A \ot C$ and a measurement $\Pi \coloneqq \SetPi_{n=1}^N$ is performed on the composite system $B \ot C$ is given by

 instead of Eq.~\eqref{eq:PS_rho_Pi}.

 Given a state $\rho \in \Den_{A \ot C}$ and the set of free states $\Free$ of the composite system $A \ot C$, let $G_C(\rho,\Free)$ denote the discrimination power $G(\rho,\Free)$ defined by Eq.~\eqref{eq:G} using the average success probability in Eq.~\eqref{eq:PS_rho_Pi_ex}.
 Let us consider determining this discrimination power.
 Note that when $C$ is a quantum $1$-level system (i.e., no auxiliary system), $G_C(\rho,\Free)$ and $G(\rho,\Free)$ are clearly equal.
 For a set $S$ of some states of the composite system $A \ot C$, if for any $\w \in S$ and any channel $\cE$ on $C$, the state $(\id_A \ot \cE)(\w)$ is in $S$, then we say that $S$ preserves operations on $C$.
 If $\Free$ preserves operations on $C$, then it means that applying any local channel to system $C$ does not turn a free state into a resource state. \begin{thm} If a convex subset $\Free$ of $\Den_{A \ot C}$ preserves operations on $C$, then we have